technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Set up Knowledge Management.md

-# Set up Knowledge Management
+# Lab 17 - Set up Knowledge Management

+**Objective** - In this Lab, you set up knowledge management.
+You also create and manage knowledge management.

+## Task 1 - Record Types section

 1. In the site map of Customer Service admin center, select **Knowledge** in **Agent experience**.
 The **Knowledge** page appears.

     ![A screenshot of a phone Description automatically generated](./media/media17/image1.png)

-## Task 1 - Record Types section

 1. In the **Record types** section, select **Manage**.

     ![A screenshot of a computer Description automatically generated](./media/media17/image2.png)

 2. On the **Record Types** page, we can add and configure the record